What You Need To Know About Creating A Wedding Menu

 Collaborating with Your Caterer

-Schedule comprehensive tasting sessions that include all proposed menu items, allowing time to make adjustments based on your feedback.
+Schedule comprehensive tasting sessions that include all proposed wedding cocktail menu ideas and food items, allowing time to make adjustments based on your feedback.
 Bring trusted family members or friends whose opinions you value, and take notes about specific preferences or requested modifications.

 Discuss service logistics in detail, including setup requirements, staffing levels, timing coordination, and cleanup procedures.
-Understand exactly what services are included in your contract versus additional charges, and clarify expectations for service quality and presentation standards.
+Understand exactly which services are included in your contract and which are subject to additional charges, and clarify expectations for service quality and presentation standards.

 Maintain regular communication throughout your planning timeline, providing updates about guest count changes, timeline adjustments, or special requirements that might affect service.
 Professional caterers appreciate advance notice about changes and can often accommodate adjustments when given adequate time.